pimsmath/onlinecourses2020/content/courses/2026-2027/anisotropic-fluid-flows/index.md

   discuss recent advances in the rigorous justification of the hydrostatic approximation and the mathematical challenges that arise in inviscid regimes.
 ---
+### Availability
+This course is available to students at PIMS member universities.

 ### Remote Access
 The instructor will deliver the lectures from a fully equipped classroom (e.g.,